ReviewETF Logo

 Every International Shares ETF on the ASX: The Complete Guide

-The data in this guide is sourced from the CBOE Australia Monthly Funds Report, February 2026.
+Data source: CBOE Australia Monthly Funds Report, February 2026.
 AUM figures reflect February 2026 month-end balances.
 Return figures are total returns in AUD.
-A "—" in the returns columns indicates the fund either lacks sufficient history or reported a zero/null return in the dataset — treat these with caution rather than as confirmed zeros.
+A "—" indicates the fund either lacks sufficient history or reported a zero/null return.

 Ticker